jqueuniet/netbox-go/apiv3_7/docs/TunnelTerminationRequest.md

 ### NewTunnelTerminationRequest

-`func NewTunnelTerminationRequest(tunnel NestedTunnelRequest, role string, terminationType string, ) *TunnelTerminationRequest`
+`func NewTunnelTerminationRequest(tunnel NestedTunnelRequest, role PatchedWritableTunnelTerminationRequestRole, terminationType string, ) *TunnelTerminationRequest`

 NewTunnelTerminationRequest instantiates a new TunnelTerminationRequest object This constructor will assign default values to properties that have it defined,